 Staff and Faculty COVID-19 Vaccination Policy

-The COVID-19 pandemic has disrupted higher education for faculty, staff and students.
-The health and safety of the entire CalArts community continues to be a priority.
-The COVID-19 vaccination is an important tool to help us return to in person education.
+The COVID-19 pandemic has disrupted higher education for faculty, staff, and students.
+The health and safety of the entire CalArts community continue to be a priority.
+The COVID-19 vaccination is an important tool to help us return to in-person education.
 COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19 by helping you create an antibody (immune system) response.
 Clinical trials of all vaccines, including COVID-19 vaccines, must first show they are safe and effective before any vaccine can be authorized or approved for use.
 Based on what we know about vaccines for other diseases and early data from clinical trials, experts believe that the COVID-19 vaccination will help protect you by building immunity without the risk of severe illness.
 Common side effects are normal signs that the body is building protection.
 These side effects may affect the ability to do daily activities, but they should go away in a few days.
 Some people have no side effects.
 Additional preventive tools remain important to limit the spread of COVID-19.
-For current information the COVID-19 vaccine, please visit the CDC’s webpage on Getting Your Vaccine.
+For current information on the COVID-19 vaccine, please visit the CDC’s webpage on Getting Your Vaccine.

 This policy will be updated as more information becomes available regarding additional vaccinations or vaccination booster shots.

-Regardless of vaccination status, all employees will continue to be required to adhere to all CalArts COVID-19 safety procedures while onsite or while working outside their home in accordance with CDC and local and state orders, regulations, guidance, and/or directives.
+Regardless of vaccination status, all employees will continue to be required to adhere to all CalArts COVID-19 safety procedures while onsite or while working outside their homes in accordance with CDC and local and state orders, regulations, guidance, and/or directives.